School of Arts and Communication

 Lincoln, Douglas, and Slavery: In the Crucible of Public Debate

 The capacity to master multiple perspectives is a central tenet of contemporary forensics pedagogy.
 It also offers a perspective to take on a famous encounter: the 1858 debates between Abraham Lincoln and Stephen Douglas.
-One of the foremost scholars on Lincoln, Dr. David Zarefskey, brings his expertise to Pacific Lutheran University.
+One of the foremost scholars on Lincoln, Dr. David Zarefsky, brings his expertise to Pacific Lutheran University.